brycewray/hugo-site/content/posts/2019/08/backtracking-to-big-g.md

 [^mail]: Except for Gmail, for which I [still](/posts/2019/05/the-holy-mail) have no remaining use.

 So, your honor, there we are.
-I anticipate no mercy from the court, as my learned former counsel so correctly put it, but them's the facts as I knows 'em.
+I anticipate no mercy from the court, as my learned former counsel so correctly put it, but them's the facts as I knows ’em.

 And, yes, your honor, I will try not to be too nervous about the sound of that blade I hear somebody sharpening off in the distance.